Sources of Financial Aid

 Applying for a GE position

 Graduate Employee (GE) research appointments are made by faculty members with grant funding that allows support of students.
-GE research positions are usually located by students after arriving at the U of O and developing research interests and relationships with faculty.
+GE research positions are usually located by students after arriving at the UO and developing research interests and relationships with faculty.

 Your Collective Bargaining Agreement (Contract)

-Your contract spells out the obligations you have agreed to, as well as the protection you enjoy.
+Your CBA (contract) spells out the obligations you have agreed to, as well as the protection you enjoy.
 If you don't know the answers to the following questions, consider skimming through your contract:

 - What happens if you are ill and miss 6 weeks during a term?